 Jonathan.

-Well, uh I what what is being missed in all this uh with Raldo uh and it all due respect with Raldo.
+Well, what is being missed in all this with Raldo?

-I grew up watching everything that he's done.
+You know, I grew up watching everything that he's done.

-You know, when I was in the FBI, if we get uh a case, we get a clue on something, somebody comes in and makes a complaint.
+You know, when I was in the FBI, if we get a case, we get a clue on something, somebody comes in and makes a complaint, we don't just start from that point and go forward.

-There is a whole history that is slowly unfolding the more we dig, uh the more we see there's a whole history of things that these people are doing.
+There is a whole history that is slowly unfolding the more we dig, the more we see there's a whole history of things that these people are doing.

-It goes back all the way, I believe, with Clinton, with the 33,000 emails, with uh Comey and the uh, you know, we came out and gave a 14 minute speech telling us how guilty she was, and then one minute speech telling us that she was innocent.
+And he came out and gave a 14-minute speech telling us how guilty she was, and then one-minute speech telling us that she was innocent.

 It goes far beyond that.

-And I I think this is something that in the FBI and the DOJ and in uh in politics is um they've learned how to master uh their authority and the authority of the FBI to create, uh and maybe not to this extent before, but but to definitely create the illusion of somebody being guilty or not guilty, and in this case I think they're either even creating evidence to entrap the president.
+And I think this is something that in the FBI and the DOJ and in politics is they've learned how to master their authority and the authority of the FBI to create, and maybe not to this extent before, but to definitely create the illusion of somebody being guilty or not guilty.

 I want to take it more technically.